 Many countries around the world have laws that require airlines to compensate passengers for flight delays and cancellations under The Montreal Convention, an international standard for passengers’ rights.

-The common cutoff you’ll hear about is a delay of three hours or more, because delays longer than three hours entitle you to financial compensation under both EU and Canadian law.
+The common cutoff you’ll hear about is a delay of three hours or more, because delays longer than three hours entitle you to financial compensation under both EU 261 and Canadian APPR law.

 However, if your delay is longer than two hours, you’re legally entitled to these three things: